Wild Yeast Spelt Bread

 YEAST STARTER INGREDIENTS

-1 cup whole-grain spelt flour
+1 cup organic spelt flour

-1 tbsp unrefined sugar
+1 tbsp orange juice

 Empty jar (a canning jar works just fine).